geeksam/railsdocs.org/pages/get-involved.md

 The one real content page for the time being is [index.md in the root directory of the gh-pages branch](https://github.com/dogweather/railsdocs.org/blob/gh-pages/index.md).

+## Planned: Automatic _Edit this Page_ Links ##

+I'm working on the Jekyll/liquid programming to have each page link to its location in the Github repository.
+This will make it as easy to edit as a wiki.

 ## Questions? ##

 Drop me a line at robb@railsdocs.org.